nicnaude/Dropbox-UX-demo/README.md

 **Challenges encountered during the creation of this prototype:**

 1. Text wrapping does not automatically occur on Dropbox’s live terms of service page.
 I enabled shrinking on the web view to fit more content onto the viewcontroller and to eliminate right to left scrolling for the user.
-2. I would like to refactor the new user viewcontrollers into a single viewcontroller in code to avoid unnecessary duplication of code.
+2. I would like to refactor the new user viewcontrollers into a single viewcontroller to avoid unnecessary duplication of code.